Note: You are viewing an old revision of this page. View the current version.

 which gives some general guidance, but doesn't answer the question of what your /etc/sensors.conf should look like or what modules you need to load.

-# 2e is the first lm87 chip chip "lm87-i2c-*-2e" # Ignore all fans except the one that's actrually connected: the bug # chassis fan on the second lm87 chip. label fan1 "Chs2 Fan" label fan2 "CPU1 Fan" ignore fan1 ignore fan2 label temp1 "Chs1 Temp" label CPU_Temp "CPU1 Temp" # Adding 10 degrees to the cpu temp is a guess based on # observing bios vs. lm_sensors temps. compute CPU_Temp 10+@,@+10 # 2d is the second lm87 chip chip "lm87-i2c-*-2d" # Ignore these voltages as there is no CPU installed. ignore "2.5V" ignore Vccp2 label fan1 "Chs1 Fan" label fan2 "CPU2 Fan" ignore fan2 label temp1 "Chs2 Temp" label CPU_Temp "CPU2 Temp" # This is the second CPU temp.
-Ignoring because it reports 128C, # maybe because cpu is missing? ignore CPU_Temp # Adding 10 degrees to the cpu temp is a guess based on # observing bios vs. lm_sensors temps. compute CPU_Temp 10+@,@+10
+# 2e is the first lm87 chip chip "lm87-i2c-*-2e" # The only fan is the one big cpu fan, so ignore all others. label fan1 "CPU1 Fan" label fan2 "Chs1 Fan" ignore fan1 ignore fan2 label temp1 "Chs1 Temp" label CPU_Temp "CPU1 Temp" # Adding 10 degrees to the cpu temp is a guess based on # observing bios vs. lm_sensors temps. compute CPU_Temp [email protected],@+10 # 2d is the second lm87 chip chip "lm87-i2c-*-2d" ignore "2.5V" ignore Vccp2 label fan1 "CPU2 Fan" label fan2 "Chs2 Fan" ignore fan2 label temp1 "Chs2 Temp" label CPU_Temp "CPU2 Temp" # This is the second CPU temp.
+Ignoring because it reports 128C, # maybe because cpu is missing? ignore CPU_Temp

 And here's the list of modules you need to load (lm_sensors 2.8.7, earlier verisons might be different):